Do you want to start a business with no money?

 Offer a service.

+Some of the best business you can start with no money is a service business.
 You can start a service business with practically no money.
 Instead of money what you need is the ability to knock on doors and make sales.
 Even if you ultimately want a product business, owning a service business can help you get there.
 Use the service business to finance your dream business.

 Here are some great product businesses that started out selling something else:

 - 3M – Started as a mining company.
-From that they went on to sell sandpaper, then masking tape, the “Scotch Tape”.
+From that, they went on to sell sandpaper, then masking tape, the “Scotch Tape”.

 - Microsoft – Started out by doing sporadic software development gigs.